 Smith struck out both batters faced in Tuesday's 1-0 win over the Orioles.

 This was noteworthy as it marked the first time we've seen Smith throw on consecutive nights since his return from an elbow injury.
-When the Red Sox activated him, there were no expectations, but the right-hander hasn't permitted a run in five outings (4.1 innings) and thrown himself into consideration for a postseason roster spot, should the Red Sox qualify.
+When the Red Sox activated him, there were few expectations, but the right-hander hasn't permitted a run in five outings (4.1 innings) and has thrown himself into consideration for a postseason roster spot, should the Red Sox qualify.

 Smith threw a clean 11th inning to earn his first save of the season Monday against the Orioles.

 The club cycled through most of its relievers, as Doug Fister lasted just two innings before the game went into extra innings, leaving Smith to close things out after they scored a pair of runs in the 11th.
 He's delivered four scoreless outings since being activated from the disabled list, but Carson isn't expected to be in the mix for saves moving forward.

 Smith threw a perfect inning, striking out one in Tuesday's 3-2 extra-inning win over the Blue Jays.

 Smith was Boston's 10th reliever to enter the 19-inning ordeal, making his first appearance in a major league game since May 14, 2016.
 The Red Sox aren't relying on him to be an important piece in the bullpen at this time, but he was acquired to be an eighth-inning setup reliever and will be given that opportunity in 2018.

 Smith (elbow) was activated from the 60-day disabled list Tuesday, Evan Drellich of CSN New England reports.